Irish in Tenerife contact department over coronavirus concerns

 “The past few weeks has demonstrated just how quickly a new virus can spread around the world and cause widespread fear and disruption,” WHO’s Director-General Tedros Adhanom Ghebreyesus said.

-“(But) for the moment we’re not witnessing the uncontained global spread of this virus.”–PA
+“(But) for the moment we’re not witnessing the uncontained global spread of this virus.”– Agencies